Get 70% Off

 Learn more about synonyms and antonyms

-Used to identify a specific thing, person, or idea already mentioned or understood
+Used to refer to a specific thing or person already mentioned or known

 Examples: